mjaumi/phero-assignment11-byteware-warehouse-management-system-client-side/README.md

 - In order to **see, add, delete or update** items, user must be **logged in** to the website.
 - A **JSON Web Token** is implemented in the **My Items** page to secure the API.
 - While loading data, a **Spinner** will be shown to the user.
+- This website is fully responsive in **mobile & desktop/laptop** devices.

 ## Technologies Used